 The authors of the study start by pointing out that chronic pain disorders,. . .
 Read More

 The Journal of Pediatric, Maternal & Family Health published a report on May 6, 2019, reporting on the case of a young girl who was suffering with headaches as well as bedwetting being helped by chiropractic.
 What makes this case interesting is that the chiropractor was unaware that the girl had a issue with bedwetting until after the problem had. . .
 Read More

-On July 16, 2018, the Journal of Pediatric, Maternal & Family Health published the results of a case study showing the resolution of hearing loss along with the improvement in school performance in a child who underwent chiropractic care.
+On May 13, 2019, the Journal of Pediatric, Maternal & Family Health published the results of a case study that documented the resolution of gastroesophageal reflux (GER) in a 6-month-old baby.

 According to the U.S. Department of Health and Human Services' National Institute of Diabetes and Digestive and Kidney Diseases, "Gastroesophageal. . .
 Read More